AroniasPrenovost/trade-alerts/README.md

 3. Create a `.env` file in the root directory and configure your environment variables.
 Use `.env.sample` as a reference.

+4. Create a `config.json` file in the root directory and configure your watchlist.
+Use `example-config.json` as a reference.

-4. Start the application:
+5. Start the application:

    ```bash
    node index.js
    ```

-5. Or run locally at intervals (1 hour shown below) with:
+6. Or run locally at intervals (1 hour shown below) with:

   ```bash
   while sleep 3600; do node index; done;